When Shockwave Therapy for ED Does Not Work: Causes and Treatment Options

 There are many clinics and companies that offer shockwave therapy for ED.
 It is important to understand that shockwave therapy services are not the same.
 Many clinics use shockwave-delivery devices that are not FDA approved for use in humans in the United States, which means that there is no assurance that they actually deliver the energy that needs to be delivered.
 Most of the time they will not tell you the name and the model of the device that they use.
 This may be one of the reasons that many men do not see the benefit of shockwave therapy.

 At New York Urology Specialists, we use an FDA-approved device, Storz T-Top, manufactured by Storz, one of the most experienced companies in manufacturing medical shockwave therapy devices for more than 20 years.
-Our machine has been tested in randomized controlled studies and has been proven to work effectively in treatment of erectile dysfunction.
+Our machine has been tested in randomized controlled studies and has been proven to work effectively in the treatment of erectile dysfunction.

 Scheduling Appointments for Shockwave Treatment of ED in Men at New York Urology Specialists